jedahan/collectioncolours/README.md

 A visualisation of color usage over time.
 Thanks to the Brooklyn Museum's awesome data.

 ## Usage
-  `updatejson.sh` is a small wrapper to call `colours.js`
+  `updatejson` is a small wrapper to call `colours`

-  `colours.js` takes an image and its metadata and gets the 5 most used colors
+  `colours` takes an image and its metadata and gets the 5 most used colors

-  `count.js` mapreduces the output from `colours.js` and dumps color frequency for the time periods
+  `count` mapreduces the output from `colours` and dumps color frequency for the time periods

 ## ToDo

   Create streamgraph and stacked bar graph
   Switch data dump to json
   Hit live api
+  Get rid of updatejson (handle directory entries in colours.coffee)

 ## Requirements